Taking Action

 In our country, the number of acres of land that are owned and managed by houses of worship is significant.
 The way we use our land becomes a witness to the community.

-Projects that establish gardens or well-placed trees and shrubs (especially those native to ones region), that restore littered streams and eroded banks, and that reduce storm water runnoff from urban streets and rural fields have the ability to —
+Projects that establish gardens or well-placed trees and shrubs (especially those native to ones region), that restore littered streams and eroded banks, and that reduce storm water runoff from urban streets and rural fields have the ability to —

 enhance the quality of local drinking water, support the natural work of pollinator insects, filter air and water pollution, decrease the impact of flash flooding, support water conservation in times of drought, control soil erosion, restore habitats and biodiversity, contribute to shade and cooler temperatures, and improve the mental and physical health of the people in that community.